leskoarpi/brbaptable/README.md

 ### A weblapon látható egy periódusos táblázat
 ### ha a akármelyik elem nevére kattintunk elénk tárul minden információ az adott elemről on this site you can see a periodicc table,

+## I AM NOT A CSS PRO... it worked on my machine